adriaanjacobs/llvm-getting-started/README.md

 <build>/passrunner <.ll/.bc file> <output file>
 ```

-The `libpass.so` file can also be linked in to clang to be run more "traditionally" as a dlopen'ed library.
+The `libpass.so` file can also be run more "traditionally" as a dlopen'ed library by clang/opt.
 I have not added the necessary boilerplate in `pass.cpp` to enable this for the new pass manager.
 If you have questions about that, let me know at adriaan.jacobs7@gmail.com.